History of United States postage rates: Historical trend

 Actual and inflation-adjusted first-class postage rates in the U.S.

 Plotting the data in the previous table yields the adjacent graph.
 The dark area shows the actual price of the stamp, while the light area shows the price adjusted for inflation in 2019 U.S. cents.

-This plot shows that, despite the nominal rise in the cost of a first-class stamp, the adjusted cost of a stamp has stayed relatively stable.
+This plot shows that, despite the nominal rise in the price of a first-class stamp, the inflation-adjusted real cost of a stamp has stayed relatively stable.
 Since at least the early 1980s, the price of a stamp has closely followed the consumer price index.
-The large jumps in the early 1900s are because a change by a single penny was significant compared to the cost of the stamp.
-For example, the price increase from $0.02 to $0.03 on July 6, 1932, was a 50% increase in cost.
+The large jumps in the early 1900s are because a change by a single penny was large compared to the price of the stamp.
+For example, the price increase from $0.02 to $0.03 on July 6, 1932, was a 50% increase in price.

 Historical notes

 Domestic parcel post service was adopted in 1913, 25 years after the Post Office had agreed to deliver international parcel post packages pursuant to the Universal Postal Union treaty and various bilateral agreements with other nations:

 "The establishment of parcel post in 1913 had a tremendously stimulating effect on the national economy; it opened a world of opportunities for both farmers and merchants alike."

 Initially, only some postal regulations governed packages mailed by parcel post.
 For example, to construct a bank in Vernal, Utah, in 1916, a Salt Lake City company ascertained that the cheapest way to send 40 ST of bricks to the building was by parcel post, and the company proceeded to do so.
 For another example, Charlotte May Pierstorff, then a 48.5 lb five-year-old, was mailed via parcel post in 1914; she survived, but the regulations were clarified to prohibit the use of parcel post for human transport.

 Bulk postal rates were restructured in 1996: